Anaghirali/Anaghirali/README.md

 - 🌱 I’m currently learning C.
+- 💻 Currently studying Computer Science at Unimetrocamp Wyden.
-- 📖 Studiyng Systems Development at Colégio Técnico de Campinas - Unicamp
+- 📖 I studied Systems Development at Colégio Técnico de Campinas - Unicamp.

+## The only way to do something great is to love what you do.
+If you still haven't found it, keep looking.
+Don't settle. -SJ

 [<img alt="GitHub followers" src="https://img.shields.io/github/followers/Anaghirali?label=Follow&style=social" height="22" title="Follow me"/>][github]